tmuras/moosh/www/commands/index.md

 <a class="command-name" name="course-unenrol">course-unenrol</a>
 ------------

 Unerol user(s) from a course id provided.
-First argument is a course ID, possible options:
+First argument is a course ID then list of users.

---roles : comma separated list of user roles
---cohort: boolean 1 remove all cohort sync enrolments

-Possible arguments:
-userid

-Example 1:

-    moosh course-unenrol --role editingteacher --cohort 1 144

-Example 2:
+Example 1: Unenrol users with id 7, 9, 12 and 16 from course with id 2.

     moosh course-unenrol 2 7 9 12 16

-This will unenrol users with id 7, 9, 12 and 16 from course with id 2.

 <a class="command-name" name="data-stats">data-stats</a>
 ----------